Jaspersoft/jrs-rest-java-client/README.md

 Job job = result.getEntity();
 ```
 ####Updating Jobs in Bulk
-To update several jobs at once you should specify jobs IDs as parameters, and send a descriptor with filled fields to update.
+To update several jobs at once you should specify jobs IDs as parameters, and send a descriptor with filled queryFields to update.
 ```java
 Job jobDescriptor = new Job();
 jobDescriptor.setDescription("Bulk update description");